 This loop begins in a dramatic redwood-lined canyon just off Drury Parkway.
-The trail climbs first through impressive redwood lowlands, then through more ordinary uplands, then reaches a lushly-wooded ridgetop with its own distinctive look.
+The trail climbs through impressive redwood lowlands, then through more ordinary uplands, before reaching a lushly-wooded ridgetop.
 The constantly-changing surroundings makes for an interesting and enjoyable hike.

 The loop is described going counter-clockwise.
 Hiking clockwise would mean a steeper, more difficult climb but would also result in the scenery getting progressively better throughout the hike.

-Starting from Drury Parkway, the Hope Creek Trail immediately begins a steep ascent through a strikingly lush, fern-carpeted canyon populated with big redwoods.
 At the first (and only) intersection, turn right onto the Ten Taypo Trail and cross a long, winding footbridge.
 The trail, which is cut into the side of a hill, ascends gently through an attractive lowland redwood environment with lots of big redwoods.
-The distinctive, flute-like single-note call of the Varied Thrush echoes through the woods.
+The distinctive, flute-like single-note call of the varied thrush echoes through the woods.